1

 The 20th century was the golden age of the expanding

-universe.
-The philosophical and religious motivation for birth and rebirth
+type of universe.
+The philosophical and theological motivation for birth-and-rebirth

 cosmology had, throughout the ages, favored universes that grow and